netdata/netdata/README.md

 &nbsp;<br/>&nbsp;<br/>
 Netdata is a distributed monitoring solution.
 You can scale it to infinity by spreading Netdata servers across your infrastructure.

-With the streaming feature of Netdata Agents, we can support monitoring ephemeral servers, but also allow the creation of "monitoring islands" where metrics are aggregated to a few servers (Netdata Parents) for increased retention, or for offloading production systems.
+With the streaming feature of the Agent, we can support monitoring ephemeral servers but also allow the creation of "monitoring islands" where metrics are aggregated to a few servers (Netdata Parents) for increased retention, or for offloading production systems.

   - :airplane: Netdata Parents provide great vertical scalability, so you can have as big parents as the CPU, RAM and Disk resources you can dedicate to them.
-In our lab we constantly stress test Netdata Parents with several million metrics collected per second, to ensure it reliable, stable and robust at scale.
+In our lab we constantly stress test Netdata Parents with several million metrics collected per second, to ensure it is reliable, stable, and robust at scale.

   - :rocket: In addition, Netdata Cloud provides virtually unlimited horizontal scalability.
 It "merges" all the Netdata parents you have into one unified infrastructure at query time.
 Netdata Cloud itself is probably the biggest single installation monitoring platform ever created, currently monitoring about 100k online servers with about 10k servers changing state (added/removed) per day!